Editorial guide

 Where to start with brunch and coffee in Madrid

-Use this when breakfast is part of the plan but you still want the coffee program to matter.
-The page favors all-day rooms, bakery-linked stops, and cafes where a proper brew can sit beside food without becoming an afterthought.
+Breakfast is part of the plan, and the coffee program still has to matter.
+The strongest stops are all-day rooms, bakery-linked cafes, and places where a proper brew can sit beside food without becoming an afterthought.

-The best way through the page is to treat it as a route, not a ranked list.
-Start with Misión Café for the best first brunch: A Madrid classic where the Modbar, Hola coffee, and adjoining bakehouse make the stop feel complete.
-Use Natif Coffee & Kitchen for the best polished all-day room: A Justicia cafe where kitchen ambition and in-house pastry depth give the coffee enough company.
-Keep Masamune Coffee for the best calmer breakfast stop: A versatile Malasana room where rotating coffee and a stronger breakfast menu carry equal weight.
+Misión Café is the best first brunch: A Madrid classic where the Modbar, Hola coffee, and adjoining bakehouse make the stop feel complete.
+Natif Coffee & Kitchen is the best polished all-day room: A Justicia cafe where kitchen ambition and in-house pastry depth give the coffee enough company.
+Masamune Coffee is the best calmer breakfast stop: A versatile Malasana room where rotating coffee and a stronger breakfast menu carry equal weight.

 Mision is the easiest first pick when you want the full Madrid cafe read.
 Natif and Masamune work better when the food side needs to feel calmer or more polished.
 The strongest spread sits around Malasana, Conde Duque, Justicia, and Arguelles, so choose by where the rest of the day starts rather than forcing a single walking route.